yusufgngor/cse674-gameoflife-cuda/README.md

 ## Grid Settings

-- Grid size: 80x40 cells
+- Grid size: 80x200 cells
-- Initial population density: ~30% (randomly generated)
+- Initial population density: ~60% (randomly generated)

+## Performance Comparison

+Both implementations use the same custom rules and grid size.
+The CUDA version parallelizes computation on the GPU, while the OpenMP version uses CPU multi-threading.
+You can compare their performance by running the same number of steps on each version.
 - Toroidal topology (edges wrap around)

 ## Examples